WilkAndy/pinn_advection/README.md

 - How about known fluxes (from an injector inside the domain, or from the boundary) - can randomly-placed points really ensure the correct total flux?
 - Could PINNs be re-jigged to do explicit time-stepping?
 [Yes!](#rungekutta)

+<a name="paramid"></a>
+## Parameter identification

+When the DE contains unknown parameters, $\lambda_{a}$, and there are experimentally-measured data (that may be noisy), the unknown parameters may be identified by ensuring the neural network's output matches the data as closely as possible.
+This is known as the "inverse problem".
+Some real-life examples are:

+- In groundwater models, the speed of groundwater flow is governed by a parameter called "hydraulic conductivity" ($\lambda$ is hydraulic conductivity)  For instance, a blob of sandstone usually has high conductivity, while a blob of clay usually has low conductivity.
+Water can easily pass rapidly through the sand, but moves only very slowly through the clay.
+Imagine the situation where groundwater head has been measured at various times and places throughout a body of rock that contains a patchwork of sandstone and clay blobs.
+The inverse problem is to use those measurements to infer the spatial distribution of hydraulic conductivity, that is, to determine where the sandstone and clay blobs are.
+- Populations of mosquitoes are often prescribed a "carrying capacity" ($\lambda$ is carrying capacity), which is the number of mosquitoes when things are in equilibrium (eg, after many generations of breeding and dying).
+If the carrying capacity is large, then the mosquito population can grow large, while if the carrying capacity is small, the mosquito population is limited to a small number.
+Carrying capacity varies in time.
+For instance in wet, summers in Africa, the carrying capacity is large, while in dry, cool winters it is low.
+Carrying capacity also varies in space.
+For instance, near to population centres with plentiful standing water, the carrying capacity is large, while in the desert, it is small.
+The population is dynamic and rarely (or never) achieves it's theoretical equilibrium at the carrying capacity.
+Imagine the situation where mosquito numbers have been measured at various times and places throughout a landscape.
+The inverse problem is to find the carrying capacity as a function of time and space given those observations.

+In both these problems, the underyling DE is assumed to be known, but it contains one or more unknown parameters, $\lambda_{a}$.
+For instance, groundwater head (the thing that is observed) is governed by the diffusion equation with diffusivity related to hydraulic conductivity.
+Mosquito populations are usually governed by complicated DEs, but the simplest is the logistic equation that contains the carrying capacity as its main parameter.
+In both of these problems, the object that is measured (groundwater head or mosquito population) $u$, is not the what is desired (conductivity or carrying capacity) $\lambda$, but they are related.

+To solve the inverse problem, further terms in the loss function:

+$$
+\mathrm{Loss} = \ldots + \sum_{\mathrm{obs}} a_{\mathrm{obs}}|u(t_{\mathrm{obs}}, x_{\mathrm{obs}}) - u_{\mathrm{obs}}|^{2}
+$$

+Here, $\ldots$ is the previously-discussed term involving the PDE, $a_{o}$ is a weight for each experimental observation, $u_{\mathrm{obs}}$ is the observation taken at $(t_{\mathrm{obs}}, x_{\mathrm{obs}})$, and $u$ is the value produced by the neural network.

+The neural network is trained by finding the optimal paramters in this problem, which are the neural network weights and biases and the $\lambda_{a}$.
+The standard method of achieving this appears to be steepest-descent, which relies on evaluating $\partial\mathrm{Loss}/\partial\mathrm{weight}$ and $\partial\mathrm{Loss}/\partial\lambda$.
+These are evaluated using automatic differentiation, as explained fully in the next section

+## Explicit example of the inverse advection problem

+TODO

 <a name="rungekutta"></a>
 ## Discrete time integration